 It is acknowledged today that Sir Ross Smith was one of the world’s greatest aviators—for his ground-breaking flight from England to Australia in 1919.
 However, his WWI record is just as impressive!
-He became one of Australia’s most highly decorated servicemen and was certainly a man of great bravery.
+He became Australia’s war hero and one of the country’s most highly decorated servicemen.

-His is a story of passion, courage, and determination; Ross’s patriotism encouraged him to save his country.
+His is a story of passion, courage, and determination; Ross’s patriotism encouraged him to save his country and become a hero.
 He was first posted to Gallipoli on May 15th, 1915, where he remained for 5 months.
 He then fought in Egypt in the Battle of Romani, and finally, when he was an ace pilot based in Jerusalem, he was credited with having downed eleven Turkish planes.

-Historians do not usually describe the awards conferred to pilots in any great length; however, Nelson Eustis has explained Ross Smith’s achievements in full.
+Historians do not usually describe the awards conferred to pilots in any great length, however Nelson Eustis has described Ross Smith as a hero and outlined his achievements in full.

 The awards officially read: